tschissler/ReleaseDownloader/README.md

 Go to [https://dotnet.microsoft.com/en-us/download](https://dotnet.microsoft.com/en-us/download) to download the latest .Net version.
 It is available for Windows, Linux, macOS and Docker.

-Once ypu have .Net SDK installed, you can install ReleaseDownloader by running this command.
+Once you have .Net SDK installed, you can install ReleaseDownloader by running this command.

 ```bash
 dotnet tool install --global ReleaseDownloader